As Induction weekend descends upon us, we take a look at who will be taking their place among the immortals of our sport:

 - Just Ahead of: Magglio Ordonez

 - Just Behind: Juan Gonzalez

-Wins Above Replacement gives us a more accurate picture of a players overall contributions, at the plate, in the field, and on the bases.
-It also exposes the fallacy of the Baines’s election based on numbers alone.
-Despite a couple of strong individual accomplishments, his consistently poor performance in the field and on the bases counteract a lot of what he did at the plate, which in turn, wasn’t enough to outweigh those deficiencies.
+Wins Above Replacement gives us a more accurate picture of a players overall contributions: at the plate, in the field, and on the bases.
+It also exposes the fallacy of the Baines election based on numbers alone.
+Despite a couple of strong individual accomplishments, his consistently poor performance in the field and on the bases counteract a lot of what he did at the plate, which in turn wasn’t enough to outweigh those deficiencies.

 So Why Does His Induction Matter?

 It goes back to the question we asked earlier.
 What is the Hall of Fame?
 The popular viewpoint has always been that it is a place to immortalize greatness.
-To recognize players who’s accomplishments transcended their era, and carved out a place in the games history.
+To recognize players whose accomplishments transcended their era and carved out a place in the games history.
 The induction of Harold Baines changes that.
 It’s not a bad thing, it’s just different.
-Many would argue that it marks a “moving of the goal posts”, where the unwritten, untested “standards” would invite other, lesser players to be considered.
+Many would argue that it marks a “moving of the goal posts,” where the unwritten and untested “standards” would invite other, lesser players to be considered.
 I disagree, and view it rather as a possible shift in narrative.
-Rather than viewing the hall as a sort of “Mount Olympus” type of place, Baines could signal a shift to more of a “time capsule” type of establishment.
-Rather than who necessarily was the best, let’s focus more on the enshrinement of those who were important.
+Rather than viewing the hall as a sort of ‘Mount Olympus’ type of place, Baines could signal a shift to more of a ‘time capsule’ type of establishment.
+Rather than who was necessarily the best, let’s focus more on the enshrinement of those who were important.

 Baines is not necessarily an influential player based on his statistical accomplishments, but was elected by a special committee that was able to look past that and induct him based on the intangible impact that he brought to the game.
 I would not go so far as to say that I agree with this approach, but I think his induction could signal a type of shift where players are deemed worthy based on things that are not measurable.